Haru-Tachibana/UK-Train-Timetable/README.md

 ## Troubleshooting

+### AI Natural Language Mode Not Available

+- The app will notify you if AI mode is not enabled
+- Ensure you have added `OPENAI_API_KEY=your_key` to your `.env` file
+- Verify your OpenAI API key is valid
+- Check you have available credits in your OpenAI account
+- Traditional mode will always work even without an OpenAI key

 ### "DARWIN_API_TOKEN not found in environment variables"

 - Ensure you have created a `.env` file in the project root